 The model under which Fluxys Belgium offers transmission services to network users is an entry/exit model.
 Through this entry/exit model, natural gas enters the BeLux area at an connection point, and can either leave the transmission grid at another connection point or be traded within the grid.
 Connection points means interconnection points, installation points and domestic points.

 The transmission grid is divided into two entry/exit zones: the H-zone and the L-zone.
 The H-zone corresponds to the physical H-calorific subgrid and the L-zone to the physical L-calorific subgrid.
-Entry services enable a network user to inject a quantity of natural gas at an connection point into the considered zone.
+Entry services enable a network user to inject a quantity of natural gas at a connection point into the considered zone.
 Exit services enable the network user to withdraw a quantity of natural gas at a connection point from the zone in question.
 Section 3 contains more information on the entry and exit services.